I have a passion for anything crochet and love to collect, try out, and share the best free crochet patterns I discover!

 This little angel is truly the holiest of the all the blue boy choir.
 Just look at the serene expression on his little face and the way he folds his hands in supplication.
-I love the way the designer has embroidered his little mouth and gave him the perfect angelic haircut.
-His little halo just shines like a bright star on Christmas Day, and in his blue robe he is ready for any gospel choir!
+I love the way the designer has embroidered his little mouth and given him the perfect angelic haircut.
+His little halo just shines like a bright star on Christmas Day, and in his blue robe, he is ready for any gospel choir!
 I love the wide sleeves.
 Feel free to choose any color you like for the robe and give this little doll any hair color or style that you want.
 Make this Christmas extra holy with this little darling in your home!

-The pattern is written in Portuguese, so give a Christmas cheer for the Google translate function—this pattern is just too good to miss just because you didn't speak the language!
+The pattern is written in Portuguese, so give a Christmas cheer for the Google Translate function—this pattern is just too good to miss just because you didn't speak the language!
 The pattern itself is pretty straightforward and should not pose a problem for more experienced crocheters.
 The designer provides some graphics to clarify some of the areas that might otherwise be confusing.

 13. Chubby Angels

 These adorable chubby angels have lovely pastel-colored hair and booties.
 They seem to be such close friends—it wouldn't do to just make one!
 I just love the contrast between their chubby bodies and their itty-bitty legs and shoes.
 And their little halos are just perfect!
-I personally like the choice for the pastel colors; it gives an extra sweetness to the design.
+I personally like the choice of pastel colors; it gives extra sweetness to the design.
 But of course, you can choose any color you want—just make sure the hair matches the shoes!

-The pattern is written in Spanish, so if necessary hit that Google translate button!
+The pattern is written in Spanish, so if necessary, hit that Google Translate button!
 The pattern has clear step-by-step instructions and features many photos for extra instruction and clarification.
-Also, diagrams for crocheting the halo and the supercute little wings are provided.
+Also, diagrams for crocheting the halo and the super cute little wings are provided.
 Should you need some extra instruction on a particular part of the crocheting or the assembly, just fast forward to the appropriate part of one of the two instructional (Spanish) videos provided by the designer.
 You can find those videos embedded on the pattern website.
 The second video (scroll all the way down!) also shows how the hair is made and attached.